KnowOneActual/Gene_crop_images/readme.md

 Goals:
   -crop an image
   -automate that process

 Personal Goals;
   -share that information via GitHub
   -do all via the terminal

 Possible future goal(s) :
-  -automated with a Python script way out there:
+  -automated with a Python script

+way out there:
   -write a GoLang backend
   -write a  Gorilla front-end framework web-app

-in the pipeline a python script or GoLang workflow
+In the pipeline a python script or GoLang workflow